S394: Prohibit Foreign Ownership of NC Land. Latest Version

 (5) Interest. – Any estate, remainder, or reversion, or any portion of the estate, remainder, or reversion, or an option pursuant to which one party has a right to cause the transfer of legal or equitable title to land described in G.S.
 64‑63(a), including, without limitation, a lease of land described in G.S.
 64‑63(a): (i) for a term of one year or longer or (ii) renewable by option for terms which, if the options were all exercised, would total one year.

-(6) Military installation. – Fort Bragg, Pope Army Airfield, Marine Corps Base Camp Lejeune, New River Marine Corps Air Station, Cherry Point Marine Corps Air Station, Military Ocean Terminal at Sunny Point, the United States Coast Guard Air Station at Elizabeth City, Naval Support Activity Northwest, Air Route Surveillance Radar (ARSR‑4) at Fort Fisher, and Seymour Johnson Air Force Base, in its own right and as the responsible entity for the Dare County Bombing Range, and any facility located within the State that is subject to the installations' oversight and control.
+(6) Military installation. – Fort Bragg, Pope Army Airfield, Marine Corps Base Camp Lejeune, New River Marine Corps Air Station, Cherry Point Marine Corps Air Station, Military Ocean Terminal at Sunny Point, the United States Coast Guard Air Station at Elizabeth City, Naval Support Activity Northwest, Air Route Surveillance Radar (ARSR‑4) at Fort Fisher, Camp Butner, and Seymour Johnson Air Force Base, in its own right and as the responsible entity for the Dare County Bombing Range, and any military training facility located within the State that is subject to the installations' oversight and control.
+Military installation does not include churches, schools, offices, or residential facilities outside the defined boundaries of the above named facilities, and does not include temporary military operations areas.

 (7) Party. – Any individual, corporation, company, association, firm, partnership, society, joint‑stock company, trust, estate, or any other legal entity.